-It is illegal to text and drive in 43 states.
 Simple awareness of these statistics may help to deter people from being distracted.
 Unfortunately, most people think it will never happen to them.
 Spreading the word about these statistics and modeling a no distraction rule in your vehicle are the best ways you can help.

 3 MAIN TYPES OF DISTRACTION: